lpglovo/Tennis-Refactoring-Kata/README.md

 You need only report the score for the current game.
 Sets and Matches are out of scope.

+## Points
+* One point for every change made to the code using a shortcut or automated IDE feature; for example, automated refactoring, using a code template, or performing a find/replace operation.
+* Two points for every manual edit.
+Note that a single edit could cover multiple lines of code.
+* Double points for every change made while the code cannot pass the tests after the previous change.
+* Zero points for code formatting; for example, deleting whitespace or optimizing imports.
+* Allow yourselves a maximum of two attempts in each round to determine your best score.

 ## Questions to discuss afterwards

 * How did it feel to work with such fast, comprehensive tests?